Fluctuation-dominated phase ordering in the one dimensional Truncated Inverse Distance Square Ising (TIDSI) model: Introduction

-Instead of summing over spin configurations, the partition function can alternatively be rewritten as a sum over cluster configurations $\{l_n\}$ \cite{Bar2014, Bar2014PRL, Bar2016, Barma2019}.
+A consequence of the truncated interactions is that instead of summing over spin configurations, the partition function can alternatively be rewritten as a sum over cluster configurations $\{l_n\}$ \cite{Bar2014, Bar2014PRL, Bar2016, Barma2019}.
 We call this representation the TIDSI-Cluster or TIDSI-CL model.
-The distinction between TIDSI and TIDSI-CL is important, as the latter is defined in a broader range of parameters than the former.
+The distinction between TIDSI and TIDSI-CL is important; as shown below, the latter is defined in a broader range of parameters than the former.
 In the theory, a key role is played by $c$, the ratio of the strength of the long-range interaction $C$ to the critical temperature $T_c$.
 In the TIDSI model, since $T_c$ is proportional to $C$ for very large $C$, the ratio $c = C/T_c$ is bounded above by a certain value, say $c^{*}$ [see Fig.~(\ref{phasespace})].
 By contrast, in the TIDSI-CL model, $c$ appears as a parameter weighting cluster lengths, and its range is unrestricted.
 The advantage of the cluster representation is that many quantities of interest can be calculated analytically.
 For instance, for $1 < c < 2$, the length of the largest cluster was shown to be extensive and to have a distribution that remains broad even in the thermodynamic limit, while for $c > 2$, it is sub-extensive \cite{Bar2016}.
 Further, along the critical line for $1 < c < 2$, the two-point correlation function is a function of $r/L$, where $r$ is the separation and $L$ is the system size.
 It shows a cusp singularity, $1-A|r/L|^\alpha$, at small scaled distances with a cusp exponent $\alpha$ ($0< \alpha < 1$).
 On the other hand, it shows a simple power-law decay $1/r^{d-2+\eta}$ for $c > 2$ \cite{Barma2019,barma2023book,mukamel2023book}.

-In this paper, we work with the TIDSI model in the spin representation and perform Metropolis Monte Carlo (MC) simulations using single-spin-flip dynamics.
-Besides validating the analytic results obtained within the TIDSI-CL framework for static, equilibrium properties within the physical range for the TIDSI model $(c < c^*)$, we also obtain new results for time-dependent spin correlation functions, both for the dynamics in the equilibrium state and during coarsening.
+In this paper, we work with the TIDSI model in the spin representation and perform Metropolis Monte Carlo (MC) simulations using single-spin-flips.
+Besides validating the analytic results obtained within the TIDSI-CL framework for static, equilibrium properties within the physical range for the TIDSI model $(c < c^*)$, we also obtain new results for time-dependent spin correlation functions, both in equilibrium and during coarsening.

 Our primary findings can be summarized as follows:

 (1) The allowed parameter range of the TIDSI model is $1 < c < c^*$ with $c^* \simeq 1.172$.
 Within this accessible range, the TIDSI-CL model gives a good description of the properties of the TIDSI model.